droglenc/NCMTH107/resources/Syllabus-Current.md

 * Arrive to class on time.
 If you arrive late, then take the first available seat as quietly as possible.
 * Do not bring friends, children, pets, meals, or anything else to class that should not be there.
-* Turn off and store out-of-sight cell phones and other electronic devices (use of personal laptops for work related to class are permitted).
+* Turn off and store out-of-sight cell phones and other electronic devices (use of a personal laptop for work related to class is permitted).
 * Do not use the college or personal computers for other than assigned tasks.
 * Do not engage in side discussions while I or others are speaking to the entire class.
 * Do not use disrespectful language when addressing others.

+This course is taught in the framework of active-learning, peer-instruction, and inquiry-based pedagogies.
+This means that you will be asked to prepare for the class period, answer questions based on your reading, work in small groups with others, and participate in small- and large-group discussions.
+Your participation in these activities is critical to your learning and success in this course, but also to the overall success of the course.

 ## Accomodations
 Students in need of academic accommodation should contact [Kathleen Skoraczewski](mailto:kskoraczewski@northland.edu), Campus Counselor	and Disabilities Service Coordinator, ext.
 1369, Ponzio Center Rm.
 232.